SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 The first photo here shows the statue in 1860, complete with the very baroque 5 stars said to have arisen from the river when the saint was killed.
 Note there are _no_ polished spots from handsy tourists.
 Just a couple of dull brown reliefs.
+(Also note the odd mixture of 6-point stars around his head and 5-point stars at his feet.
+What's going on there?
+And it's too bad the 5-pointers at his feet are only stellated to one more level;
+it would have been cool to try to represent the full fractal here.
+What?
+Nerds like symbolism too, you know.)

 The middle one was taken in 1996, and shows exactly _one_ shiny spot, on the saint himself.
 For a very Catholic environment, making an appeal to the saint makes pretty good